Tinkerforge/doc/en/source/Software/IPConnection_CSharp.rst

    trying to connect.

-.. csharp:function:: public void IPConnection::SetAutoReconnect(bool autoReconnect)
+.. csharp:function:: void IPConnection::SetAutoReconnect(bool autoReconnect)

  Enables or disables auto-reconnect.
 If auto-reconnect is enabled, the IP Connection will try to reconnect to the previously given